eugenia1984/english/glossary.md

 - **set for**: **set**means that something is arranged, planned, or scheduled for a specific time or purpose.
 The preposition **for** is used to indicate the time or purpose of the planned event.
 For example: `The meeting is set for 3 PM tomorrow.` -> This means the meeting is scheduled to take place at that time.

 - **set up right**: means to configure something correctly so that it works as expected.
 If something isn't set up right, it might not function properly.
-For example:

-`The printer isn't working because it's not set up right.` -> The printer isn't configured correctly.
+For example: `The printer isn't working because it's not set up right.` -> The printer isn't configured correctly.

-`Make sure the software is set up right before you start using it.` -> You need to configure the software correctly to ensure it works.

 - **several** is a word used to indicate an unspecified quantity that is more than two but not many.